 We will fly you from the river to Yakutat, Alaska, where you will catch your commercial flight to Juneau (only one flight per day in the evening) with Alaska Airlines.
 Depending on flight schedules, you will most likely need to spend the evening in Juneau and continue your trip home the next morning.
 Your “off river” luggage will meet you in Yakutat or Juneau depending on weather conditions.

 Naturalist Guide to the Tatshenshini-Alsek by Heather Hamilton.
-Sierra Club of Canada
+Published by the Sierra Club of Canada.

 Never Turn Back by Ron Waters.
 Epic account of Walt Blackadar’s first decent of Turnback Canyon.